 When arriving to HoneyRock following your wilderness trip, think about packing fresh, additional clothing items you'll want in a residential camp environment at HoneyRock.
 Weather at HoneyRock can be 80°F during the day and down to 30°F in the evenings.
 Laundry will not be available but it's normal to wear clothes multiple times!
 You might wear a sweatshirt in the morning/evening and a t-shirt in the afternoon.
 You are encouraged to pack luggage in a small backpack, single duffel, or carry-on-sized suitcase.
-Please consider what you have already packed for trip that you can continue to wear at HoneyRock to save space.
+Please consider what you've already packed on trip and what you can continue to wear at Honey-Rock to save space.